krishnaIndia/rfcs/text/0038-launcher-api-v0.6/api/appendable_data.md

 Appendable Data is explained in detail in the [RFC](https://github.com/maidsafe/rfcs/blob/master/text/0038-appendable-data/0038-appendable-data.md).

-To perform any operation on the Appendable Data other than create, the handle for the Appendable Data is needed.
-The internals of appendable data is abstracted by safe_core and it returns only a Handle-Id with which the application can work with that appendable data.
-Since an handle is passed to the apps, the apps must be responsible for dropping the handle after its usage.
+Other than create, any operation on the Appendable Data would require the handle for the Appendable Data.
+Since a handle is passed to the application, the applications must drop the handle after its usage.

 ## Create
 Appendable data can be either public or private type.